From Greenfield Setup to Strategic Asset

 What began as an exploratory initiative evolved into a fully integrated, high-performing cross-border unit.

-Built from scratch, the hub grew to 27 consultants and reached billability within 4-6 months on average.
+Built from scratch, the hub grew to 27 consultants and reached billability within roughly 6 months on average.

 27